wwuoti/blog/src/posts/blog/reaper-wayland.md

 Alternatively, run `xprop` and hover the cursor on top of the Reaper's main window.

-If running on X11, you would the crosshair of xprop:
+If running on X11 through xwayland, you would get a crosshair with xprop:

 ![](images/reaper_wayland/reaper_opened_on_x11.png)

 Whereas now on Wayland we get this:

 ![](images/reaper_wayland/reaper_opened_on_wayland.png)

-Even though you had xprop running on the background.
-In either case, we can see that we're running on Wayland.
+In either case, we can see that Repaer is now running on Wayland.

 ### Screen updates are broken?